AndyDietrich/NovelFactory/README.md

 ## Contributing

-I welcome contributions to NovelFactory AI!
+I welcome contributions to NovelFactory!
 Here's how you can help:

 ### **Bug Reports**
 Use the built-in feedback system in the app header or email me directly at `dietrichandreas2@t-online.de`